The Recruitment Process for Hybrid Positions

 Top Tips for recruiting hybrid positions

 As we are all aware, the result of the pandemic has ultimately seen the need for, and a rise of hybrid working.
-As previously mentioned in our July 2021 blog post, the team at Vickerstock have not only seen the rise in working from home positions, but some candidates are now only seeking remote opportunities, which has meant employers are now adapting roles to meet this demand.
+The team at Vickerstock have not only seen the rise in working from home positions, but some candidates are now only seeking remote opportunities, which has meant employers are now adapting roles to meet this demand.

 So as an employer, how can you adapt your recruitment process and company culture to meet hybrid working positions?